 Welcome to the webpage for Admiral Brown Comhaltas which is based in Foxford but with members from around Mayo.
 Here we can keep you informed of upcoming events and happenings within the branch and on the trad scene.
-Texts messages will still be sent but this should prove to be a good point of reference.
-If you have any query you can always contact the secretary on 086 3999774 or firstname.lastname@example.org
+Text messages will still be sent out but this should prove to be a good point of reference.
+If you have any query you can always contact the Secretary on 086 3999774 or firstname.lastname@example.org

 Important Fleadh Dates

 Date for next Junior Session will be announced shortly.

 Date for the next Teenage Session will be announced shortly.

 Date for the next Rambling House will be announced shortly.

 The group led by John Horgan, meet on the last Thursday of every month in Guiry's, Foxford at 9:15pm.
 Indviduals enjoy singing a song or saying a poem or just sitting back and enjoying the night.
 There is no pressure on anyone to take part and everyone is very welcome.
 Next date is Thursday 26th March.

 Mayo Comhaltas Youth Session

 A Youth Session hosted by Mayo Comhaltas will be held in The Gateway Hotel, Swinford on Sunday 5th April from 3pm to 5pm.
 Everyone is encouraged to attend.